Registering a residential service

 If you choose to stop operating a residential service you are required to notify Regulatory Services within 30 days of making this decision.
 An officer will be able to offer support to help you:

 - ensure residents, or their carers, are appropriately notified of this decision

 - assist in the relocation of residents to other registered residential services, if appropriate

 - make sure that the premises are no longer operating as a residential service

 - ensure other stakeholders including local government authorities and Queensland Fire and Emergency Services are informed that the premises is no longer a residential service.

 If you need more information on registering a residential service, you can:

 - contact Regulatory Services on (07) 3008 3450.

-- Find out more about registering residential services at the Australian Business Licence and Information Service (ABLIS).
+- Find out more about registering residential services on the Australian Business Licence and Information Service (ABLIS) website.